 Additionally, the Transportation Division recycles the asphalt.
 Old layers of asphalt that have been removed are milled, sold to asphalt plants, and reused for new paving projects.

-Arkansas State Highway & Transportation Division
+Arkansas State Highway and Transportation Division

 The City of Fayetteville does not maintain all roads within city limits.
 The Arkansas State Highway and Transportation Department (AHTD) maintains state highways, interstates, and access roads.
 For questions or concerns regarding areas maintained by the State of Arkansas, contact the local AHTD office by phone at 479-251-8418.